ismailceylan/type.js/readme.md

 All parameters given to the `create` method are passed to the `construct` method of the type.

 ### Testing "Is A" Relations
-Type.js provide abilities to test "is a" relations. `instanceof` expression also supported.
+Type.js provide abilities to test "is a" and "can be" relations. `instanceof` expression also supported.

 #### Same Kind Relations
 ##### 1. relations between traits